-As shown in Fig. 5 the new building will impact sidewalk

-conditions differently at different times of the year and at different sidewalks on either Quinpool or Pepperell.
-In the winter and fall, when it's coldest, Quinpool and Pepperell Streets is somewhat aligned with the prevailing wind direction (westerly), and in the summer, prevailing wind from the south and southwest.
+As shown in Fig. 5 the new building will impact sidewalk conditions differently at different times of the year and at different sidewalks locations on both Gottingen or Creighton Streets.
+In the winter and fall, when it's coldest, both streets are aligned with the prevailing wind direction (north westerly), and in the summer, prevailing wind from the south and southwest.

-Wake zones for zero porosity structures (like a building) can extend 8-30 times the height of a structure.
-An 8-storey building can generate increased wind speeds between 200-650 metres on the downwind wake side (see Fig. 5).
+Wake zones (downwind zones) for zero porosity structures (like a building) can extend 8-30 times the height of a structure.
+A typical 10-storey building can generate increased wind speeds between 250-900 metres on the downwind wake side (see Fig. 5).
 Beyond the wake zone, there is typically more turbulence and eddies as a result of more turbulent air.
 This can be characterized as being slightly more gusty winds with quiet periods interspersed with gusts of wind.
-Directly behind the windbreak, the quiet zone can extend from up to 8m on the downwind side.
+Directly behind the windbreak, the quiet zone can extend from up to 8x the building height ($40m \times 8 = 320m$) on the downwind side.
 In this quiet zone, wind speeds can actually be reduced and street trees can play a big part in the wind reduction.
 At the edges of the building, wind speeds can increase as wind flows around the structure and accelerates.
 This can be even more pronounced when between two tall buildings creating a wind funnel effect.